-For the last three years, Cat Haven has implemented a number of programs to help work towards getting to zero euthanasia in shelter cats and in 2015 for the first time in history, they have hit a record low rate of only 11% of cats put to sleep.
-Ten years ago, this rate was at a high 50%.
+For the last three years, Cat Haven has implemented a number of programs to help work towards getting to zero euthanasia in shelter cats and in 2015 for the first time in history, they hit a record low rate of only 11% of cats put to sleep and now range between 9% and 12.5% annually: Ten years ago, this rate was at a high 50%.

 Cat Haven is WA’s only open admission shelter and we never turn away a cat, no matter how sick, old or feral.
 We are a charity run primarily on donations with very little funding with a core team of essential staff and a large team of dedicated volunteers.